Swampy Cree language: Order of affixes

-When a locating expression is used at the beginning of a sentence, the verb contains a prefix /iši-/ as a sort of emphasis and agreement (approximately "thus" or "so").
+When a locating expression is used at the beginning of a sentence, the verb contains a prefix iši- as a sort of emphasis and agreement (approximately "thus" or "so").
 Ellis describes it as being approximately "At the store do you there work?"
-If the locating expression does not precede the verb, /iši-/ is not used because it is relative root (so it refers to something that precedes it in the phrase).
+If the locating expression does not precede the verb, iši- is not used because it is a relative root (so it refers to something that precedes it in the phrase).